 Some of the suggestions require a small spend upfront, and the savings will vary depending on your home and how well insulated it is already.
-We’ve included the upper savings for the average UK home, which spends around £900 a year on energy.
+We’ve included the upper savings for the average UK home.
 These tips will have the biggest impact on homes built before the 1930s.

 Insulate sash windows

-If you have sash windows, insulating film can save up to £80 a year.
-If your sash windows are old, the savings could be as much as £120.
-Readily available from DIY shops, the film will come with instructions.
-These generally advise you to stretch the plastic over the window and use a hair dryer to shrink it into place, which seals over the air leaks.
+If you have sash windows, insulating film can make a big difference to the temperature of your home — available at most DIY shops.
+It should come with instructions.
+But, in general, you need to stretch the plastic film over your window and use a hair dryer to shrink it into place to seal over any air leaks.

 Insulate your hot water tank and hot water pipes

-The hot water in your tank will lose heat much quicker without insulation.
-This means that more energy is required to heat the water each time you need it, contributing to your energy bills.
-It’s worth insulating hot water pipes for the same reason, with the added benefit that they’ll be better protected from freezing in the winter too.
+Most hot water tanks in the UK already have some sort of insulation.
+Without it, your tank will lose heat much more quickly, and you'll need to use a lot more energy to bring it up to the right temperature.
+It’s worth insulating hot water pipes for the same reason, with the added benefit they’ll be better protected from freezing over in the winter.